 Neurodivergent Parents

-The perinatal period sometimes presents some unique challenges (and strengths) for neurodivergent parents
+The perinatal period can bring some unique differences (and strengths) for neurodivergent parents

-Carla is passionate about supporting neurodivergent parents throughout the perinatal period, including those who are Autistic and ADHD, because she understands how often these experiences are misunderstood, missed, or pathologised rather than supported.
+Carla is passionate about supporting neurodivergent parents throughout the perinatal period, including those who are Autistic and ADHD, because she understands that many of the experiences of neurodivergent parents in the perinatal period are misunderstood, missed, or pathologised, rather than supported.
+Whilst also recognising the strengths of neurodivergent parents in how they parent and connect with their baby.

-Unfortunately, these experiences are often dismissed as “just part of becoming a parent” or misattributed to anxiety or mood changes alone, which may mean parents don’t receive support that is best for them.
+Unfortunately, these differences are often dismissed as “just part of becoming a parent” or misattributed to anxiety or mood changes alone, which may mean parents don’t receive support that is best for them.

 Likewise, dads and non-birthing partners may also be navigating similar experiences, as all parents are adjusting to significant developmental, emotional, and relational changes.